richardharrington/draw/README.md

 * The ability to have two people in different browsers drawing on the same canvas.
 * Other fun stuff.
 Ideas?

+Upcoming near-term feature changes can be found in the Issues tab.

 ## Origin